HARSHITHGOWDABD/Verilog-KVLSI-IIITB-/Randomnumber_gen/ascending/readme.md

-# Write a verilog code to generate the ramdom nmnber and sort them in ascending order
+# Write a verilog code to generate the ramdom number and sort them in ascending order
 ```
 // Code your testbench here
 // or browse Examples